wnchan/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the <a href="#glossary-home-folder" style="text-decoration: underline; color: black;">home folder</a> for your StudentConnect.

 4. Open a <a href="#glossary-command-terminal" style="text-decoration: underline; color: black;">command terminal</a>, and type `cd` to change the current working directory into the folder you put the jar file in.
 Use the `java -jar studentconnect.jar` command to run the application.<br>
-   A GUI similar to the below should appear in a few seconds.
+   A <a href="#glossary-gui" style="text-decoration: underline; color: black;">GUI</a> similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
       ![Ui](images/Ui.png)

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>